You may call the toll-free number at 855-354-5623 from 7:30 AM to 5:30 PM Monday through Friday.

 The source of water is the Colorado River and Northern California.
 The City purchases treated water from the Metropolitan Water District (MWD).
 Another source of water is deep-water wells in the city.

 The city adheres to the California Department of Health Services regulations.
 The City regularly takes water samples for bacteriological testing to make sure the water is safe for drinking.
+Each year a Consumer Confidence Report is published that provides information about water quality.

 There is naturally occurring fluoride in water.
 Beginning in late November 2007, our primary supplier, Metropolitan Water District of Southern California (MWD), started adding supplemental fluoride to reach the optimum level of 0.8 parts per million (ppm) for preventing tooth decay.

 Simply call the City of Torrance Customer Service Center and they can update or cancel any changes.
-Please note that changes made the same day as the scheduled service visit may not be made in time and a second trip might need to be scheduled.

 Although the Public Works Department for the City of Torrance covers a wide area starting at Western Avenue and going west, many Torrance addresses are serviced by the City or County of Los Angeles depending on your street address.
 A general rule of thumb is to note the agency that responds to your police or file calls in your area.
 For example, if the LA County Sheriff responds to calls in your area, then your refuse is serviced by the County of LA.
 If your calls are responded to by LAPD, the City of Los Angeles services your collection.
 To contact Los Angeles City or County, please call:

-Rubbish will be collected a day late whenever there is a City-recognized holiday in the week.
-If a holiday falls on a Wednesday, Monday and Tuesday schedules will stay the same; however Wednesday’s and Thursday’s trash will be picked up a day late.
+Rubbish will be collected a day late whenever there is a city-recognized holiday in the week.
+If a holiday falls on a Wednesday, Monday and Tuesday schedules will stay the same; however, Wednesday’s and Thursday’s trash will be picked up a day late.

 • Location of street light address or close cross street